BrunoWallner/audiovis/README.md

 StringVisualisation     |reimplementing |reimplementing |reimplementing |
 3DVisualisation         | Supported     | Supported     | Supported     |

+String- and BarVisualisation are still available in the legacy branch

 I am unable to test audiovis on macOS but it should just work fine.

 It should also be possible without much work to port it over to the web but I never did something like this.